 Choose the right web host for WordPress beginners

-Eventually, as your blog traffic increases you may outgrow the basic hosting account.
+Eventually, as your traffic increases you may outgrow the basic hosting account.
 Only then you may need to invest in a dedicated server, but here we talk of thousands of visitors daily.

 Use a light, fast, clean and minimalistic design theme

-One option is to go with a premium theme like the one that I use on my blog.
+One option is to go with a premium theme like the one that I use on my site.
 Premium themes are highly likely to be developed clean coded.
 They offer you great flexibility, are speedy out of the box, and allow you to customize your design.
 Premium themes also provide support and are continuously upgraded and improved.
 This is not always the case with the free-to-use WordPress themes.